 In 2023 learn to say no. Leave negative energy behind.
 Take a chance.
 Start to hang out with people that get’s you excited about life.
 Say goodbye to those that doesn’t give you hope or excitement.
 If someone or something takes your energy away – your hope – your dreams.. it’s time to leave it all behind – and whatever you do – don’t turn around.
 Let’s make 2023 a better year – even if it may turn out just the same as last year – you can at least say that you did try.
 If you want to change school..
 Do it.
 Not happy at work?
 Quit.
 If you dream about opening your own business..
 Get started.
 I believe in you and I want you to create memories.
 And I want you to create the life that you really want.

 I’ve decided that in 2023 I’m going to follow my dreams.
 I will find inner peace and focus on my mental heath and seek inwards.
 I will learn to say no. I want to stress down with daily meditation and yoga.
 I will live each day.
 Appreciate each minute and all my good days.
 I want to give myself this year – from me to me.
 It’s time to leave the negative thoughts and words behind.
 Let’s bring on positivity, peace and a happy mindset.

 So even if things are a little bit hard right now..
 Remember that all your wounds will heal, but you’ll have to be patient, because it will take time.
 Maybe Days.
 Weeks.
 Or even months..
 But when that day finally comes; you’ll see how beautiful life can be!
 All my best wishes ♥

 Lots of love.
 Xo

-2 responses to “THE FIRST PAGE”
+2 thoughts on “THE FIRST PAGE”

 Sounds like a heck of a year indeed.
 I got COVID twice, so I can relate to that, but your lingering symptoms sounds terrible.
 Still, I love your optimism and wish you all the best for 2023.
 Great pics too!